dkranch/www/lifelistSteve.md

 - Perform a major repair or renovation on my house with only my family.
 - Write a software application that someone else uses.
 For free or for profit.
 - Attend a fantasy baseball camp and play for a week.
-- Play baseball as an adult.
-I always loved this game and dropped it in high school.
-I wish I would have kept it up.
 - Have lunch with Roger Staubach - He was a hero of mine when I was growing up.
 Since I have been disappointed in meeting some people (that were famous) in my life, I am not sure about this one, but I think I would like to meet him.

 ## The Completed List